lyleverythinG/ApexPredators_IOS_app/README.md

 # Apex Predator IOS App(Swift)
 _This IOS app, developed using Swift, is the second app I created in this language as I continue my journey in learning IOS development._
 # NOTE
-- I followed a Udemy course, which is this one: https://www.udemy.com/course/ios-15-app-development-with-swiftui-3-and-swift-5/..
+- I followed a Udemy course, which is this one: https://www.udemy.com/course/ios-15-app-development-with-swiftui-3-and-swift-5/.
+- After I finished this app from the course, I made changes to the project for practice and learning purposes.
+(Can be found in main or in `feature/add-code-adjustments-and-improvements` branch)

+# My Changes
+- Added view model named `PredatorsViewModel` and transfer applicable code areas to the view model.
+- Added descriptive comments to `classes`, `enums`, `functions`, and etc.
+- Extracted sub views.
+(Ex. `ReusableScaledToFitImg`).
+- Standardized Text. (`APText`)

 # Functionalities
 - View Predator Information: Displays details such as name, type, movies they appeared in, and memorable scenes.
-- Search Functionality: Search predators by name.
+- Search Functionality: Search predators by `name`.
 - Sort Option: Allows sorting the predator list alphabetically or not.
 - Filter Functionality: Filter the predator list by habitat type: `Land`, `Air`, or `Sea`.
 Defaults to `all`
-- Map Integration: Added a map using MapKit and display the different predators based in their location.
+- Map Integration: Added a map using `MapKit` and display the different predators based in their location.
-- Map Style Toggle: Switch between satellite and standard map styles.
+- Map Style Toggle: Switch between `satellite` and `standard` map styles.
 - Read More Navigation: Added a Link view, for `read more` functionality.

 # APP UI